APHL-Global-Health/HIV-Rapid-PT/readme.md

 3. Install Laravel and other PHP dependencies
   ```
    cd HIV_RAPID_PT_HOME
+   composer dumpautoload
-   composer install
+   composer update
   ```
 4. Create a configuration file (.env) and update the relevant details
   ```
    cd HIV_RAPID_PT_HOME
    cp .env.example .env
   ```
-  - make the requisite changes to this file such as the database name and access credentials
+  - make the requisite changes to this file such as database and email details: host, port, name, access credentials
   - create the application key
     ```
     php artisan key:generate